 We see a bigger vision for graph unfolding where there is going to be a much bigger need for scalability, performance and compute in a distributed manner as graphs begin to play a central role in machine learning, artificial intelligence and the new age definitions of both as they will be continue to be redefined to move beyond the definitions from the 60’s.
 The way we see it, clustering, sharding, parallel cypher and big graph performance will be essential in this coming age and cannot be proprietary, closed source enterprise features.
 Every organization has a vested interest in this future mission and it’s essential that the handling of this critical component is done in the open for everyone.

 The only way for neo4j enterprise users and those community users needing enterprise features is to make a bold move to The Graph Foundation.
 We started Graph Foundation, Inc. (referred to as The Graph Foundation) in June 2018 when we noticed Neo4j’s position beginning to change and the implications of this for the community and ecosystem.
 The Graph Foundation is a nonprofit with 501(c)(3) status and its mission is to further, at no charge, the Open Source development and distribution of graph technology under a model that closely resembles that of The Linux Foundation.
 The ONgDB Project was created to continue forward neo4j enterprise development from the point in time that Neo4j, Inc. decided to close source the original neo4j enterprise codebase.

 We see that one of the most important aspect about neo4j is that it’s an open source native graph database.
 We call it native to separate from other graph layers built on RDBMS and NoSQL databases that use indexes or joins to form relationships while native graphs like neo4j store nodes and relationships as fast mapped pointers at a store level giving peak performance when traversing complex, densely connected data.
 In 2003, we were obsessed with learning about open source and the world that it had created.
-As a big users of Linux we learned of the efforts of the Free Software Foundation that gave us not only the freedoms we came to know and love but the tools to build and thrive without limitations.
-As a throwback to those early days and our beginnings on GNU (remember GNU’s Not Unix), we decided on the name ONgDB (oh-n-gee-db) which stands for Open Native Graph DB but also ONgDB’s Neo4j Graph DB.
-We just couldn’t resist the double meaning and the shout out to those that have come before us in pioneering the Free Open Source Software movement.
+As a big users of Linux we learned of the efforts of the Linux Foundation and The Free Software Foundation that gave us not only the freedoms we came to know and love but the tools to build and thrive without limitations.
+We decided on the name ONgDB (oh-n-gee-db) which stands for Open Native Graph Database because developing a native graph database that is fully open source is at the core of our mission.
+We feel this accurately reflects the mission and motivation for this project development.

 In order to move ONgDB forward in a significant way, we’re going to need a lot of help.
 If keeping the best graph database on the market today open source and truly enabling “Graphs for Everyone” is a mission for you and/or your organization, there are a few things you can do to be an activist in this mission and help the cause.